Airport Lounges are a big topic for travellers at the moment and a lot of passengers want to know what the rules are around COVID-19.

 Generally, mobile reception is good, with strong Wifi access for tablets, phones and laptops.

 But if the reason you’re going abroad is to get away from it all, don’t worry!
-You’ll also find a stack of newspapers and magazines, both local and national.
+Newspapers and magazines are temporarily not offered, however PressReader allows you to get all that information on your personal devices.

 London Luton Airport also has the Aspire Snooze Pods available.
-Steve tested one out recently before his flight!
+Check before you book though, as rules may have changed due to COVID-19.

 Get Down to Work